Spirent/py-stcrestclient/README.md

 # Python STC ReST API Client: stcrestclient

-The stcrestclient package provides the stchttp.py ReST API wrapper module.
-This allows simple function calls, nearly identical to those provided by StcPython.py, to be used to access TestCenter server sessions via the STC ReST API.
+The stcrestclient package provides the `stchttp` ReST API library module.
+This allows simple function calls, nearly identical to those provided by `StcPython.py`, to be used to access TestCenter server sessions via the STC ReST API.

 The stcrestclient package also includes the command-line shell `tccsh` that lets you work interactively with remote STC sessions via the ReST API.
+This is useful for testing and debugging without having to write any code.

-Basic ReST functionality is provided by the resthttp module, and may be used for writing ReST clients independent of STC.
+Basic ReST functionality is provided by the `resthttp` module, and may be used for writing ReST clients independent of STC.
 This module is built on top of the [Requests](http://docs.python-requests.org/) package.

 All code works with Python2.7 and Python3.x.